aerospike/aerospike-loader/doc/examples.md

 #Example

 Each example given below is for different use cases.
-To learn the usage quickly, just copy the data file content to data.csv, config file content to config.json and run the loader using following run command.
+To learn the usage quickly, just copy the data file content to data.dsv, config file content to config.json and run the loader using following run command.

-    ./run_loader -h localhost -c config.json data.csv
+    ./run_loader -h localhost -c config.json data.dsv

 - [With header in data file](#with header)
 - [Without header in data file](#without header)